 Rhode Island State House

 The Rhode Island State House was designed by the architecture firm of McKim, Mead & White and was built between 1895 and 1904.
 It is constructed of Georgian marble and has one of the largest self-supported marble domes in the world.
-It is open to the public for guided and self-guided tours.
+It is open to the public for self-guided tours only.

 Learn more about running an event at the State House.